nigelfiler/Qumu/README.md

 Do not use Presentation Types that have **Creators Choice from All** in the workflow where there is no default defined.
 These will publish to **Draft** status and require manual processing to complete.

-Video uploaded using Presentation Types with Approval workflows will have **STATUS: PENDING_APPROVAL** and require manual processing by the designated approver.
+Video uploaded using Presentation Types with Approval workflows will have **STATUS: PENDING_APPROVAL** and require the usual approval by the designated approver.